How Much Does an LLC Cost in Michigan (All the Fees to Pay)

 1. Michigan Business License Requirements (Depending on the Profession - Mandatory)

-Visit the MI Bureau of Professional Licensing website to learn how to apply for a professional business license in your field and the applicable costs.
+Head to the MI Bureau of Professional Licensing website to find out what applies to your field and what it'll cost.

 2. Annual Statement ($25 - Mandatory)